Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Retaining the Disk Geometry

-If the target disk geometry is less or equal to the geometry of the disk image itself, the disk expansion performed for a physical disk install during the boot workflow will be skipped and the original disk geometry stays untouched.
+If the target disk geometry is less than or equals to the geometry of the disk image itself, the disk expansion that is performed on a physical disk install during the boot workflow is skipped and the original disk geometry stays unchanged.

 $ dd if=kiwi-test-image-disk.x86_64-1.15.3.raw of=target_disk conv=notrunc